ShaneCurcuru/slides/client/TheApacheWay-PHL-2017.md

 Each step is defined by the merit you are recognized for by that specific community.
 Each step means you can get a binding vote on new tasks.

+While all committers can directly checkin code to their project(s), PMC members can also vote on new committers and on product releases.

+ASF Members don't have any extra abilities with projects; however they can vote for the board of directors.
+Directors don't directly affect project technical direction, but do appoint corporate officers, and do provide social and organizational oversight to all Apache projects.

 ---
 template: logorb